Harold Blackburn

-Biography

 Early life

 Born on 19 January 1879 in Dymock, Gloucestershire, Blackburn was the third child of Edwin Waller Blackburn and Sarah Jane Blackburn (née Tate).
 Soon after his birth the family moved to Carcroft, near Doncaster, Yorkshire, where his father took up an appointment as a schoolmaster.
 Harold became an engineer and by 1901 worked as a bicycle maker and repairer in Doncaster.